Key Takeaways

 - Incident reduction: Are governance-related incidents declining?
 Baseline in Week 4 and track monthly.

 - Time-to-governed-deployment: How long does it take to move an AI system from intake to governed production?
-56% of organizations say it takes 6-18 months — your target is to compress this through governance efficiency, not by skipping governance.
+56% of organizations say it takes 6-18 months, and your target is to compress this through governance efficiency, not by skipping governance.

 - Governance process cycle time: How long does a governance review take?
 This should decline as teams learn the process and champions pre-screen issues before formal review.